 Unless you are very unlucky and get bees with American Foul Brood (a miserable contagious disease) then you can probably encourage and improve any bees you get.
 So the important thing is to get started.

 Every colony should have plenty of workers and a young, mated queen.
-If you buy bees from someone who knows what they’re doing and have a reputation to maintain then you can trust them to supply the best they can.
+If you buy bees from someone who knows what they’re doing and has a reputation to maintain then you can trust them to supply the best they can.
 Ask them to mark the queen so you can find her easily.

 If you’re buying from someone who’s not sure what they’re selling, you might want to get an experienced person to go with you.

 A swarm is one of nature’s greatest gifts and should never be passed over.
-Even a small one will do it’s best to build up – all it needs is a good clean hive.
+Even a small one will do its best to build up – all it needs is a good clean hive.
 And a big swarm is like winning the Lotto – they’ll build up faster than any other colony and easily repay the effort involved in collecting it.
 (More on collecting swarms later.)